LynetteLiu2333/LynetteLiu2333/README.md

 </p>

 <h1 align="center">Hi there!!! 👋😊😊</h1>
-<h3 align="center">Welcome to my GitHub profile!
-I'm Mengyao Liu, an aspiring Frontend Developer.
-Looking forward to expand my knowledge as I learn new languages and tools.
-Currently learning Typescript, Cloud, System Design & Software Architecture/Infrastructure to expand my knowledge.</h3>
+<h4 align="center">Welcome to my GitHub profile!
+I'm Mengyao Liu, an aspiring Frontend Developer on a journey to master new languages and tools.
+Right now, I'm diving into TypeScript, cloud magic, system design, and the art of software architecture/infrastructure.
+Can't wait to level up my skills and create some awesome stuff!</h4>

 ## 🌐 Languages: